Easy-to-Make Cruise Packing Mistakes. 11 Things You Shouldn’t Forget To Pack For Your cruise!

 I want to look at 11 things that you really shouldn’t forget to pack before you set out on your cruise.
 Starting with the three obvious things that you need to pack. in short, I’m taking you on a journey through the cruise packing mistakes people quite often make without even realising it.

 First of all, your passport.
 Certainly, you could argue that you don’t really need your passport on some cruises, for example there are what’s known as closed loop cruises.
 These are cruises that sail out of the US, and they depart from and return to the same port.

-At the time of writing, the regulations say that you don’t specifically need a passport, however, I recommend that you travel with a passport, because if you have any issues, having a passport is going to make it so much easier.
-Your passport normally needs to have at least six months validity before it expires if you’re going to rely on it, and of course you could rely on some other form of ID, if that’s appropriate for your cruise.
+At the time of writing, the regulations say that you don’t specifically need a passport, however, I recommend that you travel with a passport.
+If you have any issues, having a passport is going to make it so much easier.
+Your passport normally needs to have at least six months validity before it expires if you’re going to rely on it.
+Of course, you could rely on some other form of ID, if that’s appropriate for your cruise.

-The second thing that I recommend you take is some sort of government photo ID.
-You’ve obviously got your passport, but I don’t like taking my passport out and about with me, and in some ports when you go out on an excursion or self-exploring, they require you to have some sort of government issued photo ID with you.
+The second thing that I recommended you take is some sort of government photo ID.
+You’ve obviously got your passport, but I don’t like taking my passport ashore with me.
+In some ports, when you go out on an excursion or self-exploring, the authorities require you to have a government issued photo ID with you.

-I like to take my driving licence because if I lose that it’s less problematic to replace than a passport.
-Also, on some itineraries you’ll find that the cruise line actually keeps your passport to process as you’re going through lots of different immigration places, so having another form of ID is really helpful.
+I like to take my driving licence because if I lose that, it’s less problematic to replace than a passport.
+On some itineraries, you’ll find the cruise line keeps your passport to process.
+So, having another form of ID is really helpful.

-The third thing that I would recommend you never leave behind if you go on a cruise is your mobile phone, for all sorts of reasons.
-Many cruise lines have shifted to using apps online.
-They will normally give you access to a range of services, so you can manage your account, book restaurants and excursions, check your bill, etc, so using it becomes a fundamental part of your cruise.
+The third thing that I would recommend you never leave behind if you go on a cruise is your mobile phone.
+Many cruise lines have shifted to using online apps.
+They will normally give you access to a range of services.
+This lets you manage your account, book restaurants and excursions, check your bill, etc. Using it becomes a fundamental part of your cruise.

-You might not use it for anything else, but you’ll find increasingly as cruise lines move more into technology, it will be really useful.
-Obviously if there’s an emergency or you want to stay in touch, you’ve got your mobile phone.
+You might not use it for anything else.
+But you’ll find it increasingly useful as cruise lines move more into technology.
+Obviously, if there’s an emergency or you want to stay in touch, you’ve got your mobile phone.

-Also, the thing that I find a mobile phone increasingly helpful for is using it as a camera, to save you taking out bulky camera equipment.
-But also, you’ll find that there are lots of apps you can have on there that can help you, particularly if you’re going self-exploring.
-You can view things like the hop-on/hop-off bus timetable, you can order Ubers or taxis, use language translation apps, etc. I have actually seen a Japanese tourist using a voice translation app on their phone that translates their voice into another language aloud, then when the person talks back, it converts back into Japanese.
+The thing thing I find a mobile phone increasingly helpful for is using it as a camera.
+You’ll find that there are also lots of apps you can have on there that can help you.
+Particularly if you’re going self-exploring.
+You can view things like the hop-on/hop-off bus timetable, you can order Ubers or taxis, use language translation apps, etc. I have seen a Japanese tourist using a voice translation app on their phone that translates their voice into another language aloud.
+Then, when the person talks back, it converts back into Japanese.

 The next thing that you should absolutely not travel without are things that fall into the medical category: the obvious one being any prescription drugs.

-If you do take prescription drugs, it’s a good idea to take plenty of those, plus it’s worth taking copies of your prescription or copies of the bottle to show the doctor in case you have any issues.
+If you do take prescription drugs, it’s worth taking copies of your prescription or copies of the bottle to show the doctor in case you have any issues.
 I always take a little personalised first-aid kit.
 Going to the medical centre can be very expensive, and you can’t buy a lot of the over the counter things on the ship.
-If you are then in a country where you don’t understand the language, trying to navigate around the pharmacy can be really difficult, so I make sure my kit contains things like headache pills, seasickness tablets, anti-diarrheal medications and plasters.
+If you are in a country where you don’t understand the language, trying to navigate around the pharmacy can be really difficult.
+So, I make sure my kit contains things like headache pills, seasickness tablets, anti-diarrheal medications and plasters.
 Things that you are more likely to need.
 It can become quite expensive and difficult to replace those, certainly if you have to go to the medical centre.

-Also think about other key things like sunscreen, insect repellent… all stuff you might need depending on the location.
-One of the things that quite a few ladies have told me is they always make sure they take plenty of feminine hygiene products because they can sometimes be very difficult to get on the ship, or there can be a very limited choice so you can’t get the exact product or brand that you want.
+Also think about other key things like sunscreen and insect repellent.
+All things you might need depending on your location.
+One of the things that quite a few ladies have told me is they always make sure they take plenty of feminine hygiene products because they can sometimes be very expensive to get on the ship.
+There can also be a very limited choice, so you can’t get the exact product or brand that you want.

 Dental repair kit

-So, if you have a problem with your teeth, it can be a real issue, particularly if you’re on a cruise with lots of sea days.
+So, if you have a problem with your teeth, it can be a real issue.
+Particularly if you’re on a cruise with lots of sea days.
 I always take a dental patch up kit.
 You can buy them in a pharmacy, and they’ll do things like put crowns back or fill a filling or a broken tooth.
-A couple of times I’ve been travelling and part of someone’s tooth has cracked off, or a crown has come loose and we’ve been able to patch it up until we’ve got to a port where you can arrange to see sort of an emergency dentist, or sometimes even until you get back.
+A couple of times I’ve been travelling and part of someone’s tooth has cracked off, or a crown has come loose, and we’ve been able to patch it up.
+This is just a temporary fix until you can arrange to see sort of an emergency dentist in port, or until you’re back home.

 So, that dental repair kit should be a key part of your cruise kit.